engrit-illinois/Compare-AssignmentRevisions/README.md

 Note: Don't open the CSV file in Excel until the script is done, because Excel will lock the file and prevent the script from writing to it.
 In this case, the script will simply fail to write (attempted after processing each computer) and will continue on.
-If you want to check on progress using Excel before the script is done, make a copy of the CSV.
+If you want to check on progress using Excel before the script is done, make a copy of the CSV and open that instead.

 # Remediation
 This script performs no actual actions on computers.